danielstocks/jQuery-Collapse/README.md

 ```

 In order for the plugin to understand the above markup, we can pass a 'query'
-option specifying where to find the header/summary elements of sections.
+option specifying where to find the header/summary element of a section:

 ```js
 new jQueryCollapse($("#demo"), {
   query: 'div h2'
 });
 ```

-Each section is nested in a DIV element, so we'll need to tell the
-plugin to take this into acount

 ## Accordion